sujal286/Amazone/README.md

 # Amazone-Homepage

-it my first project using html and css to clone the homepage of amazone.it is a static page.
+It my first project using html and css to clone the homepage of amazone.It is a static page.